vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 624 References

-2006a The Avimuktaks.etra in Vārāṇasī.
+2006a The Avimuktakṣetra in Vārāṇasī.
 Its Origin and Early Development.
 Studies in the Skandapurāṇa VI. in: Gaenszle, Martin & J¨org Gengnagel (eds.),

 Visualizing Space in Banaras: Images, Maps, and the Practice of